pelithne/minecraft-on-azure/README.md

 ## Access the VM
 For this step I will assume that you know how to use ssh.
 If not, find a basic ssh tutorial somewhere, its a very easy tool to use, once you know a few basics.

 In the Auzre portal, you can find the address to connect to.
-This info is located where the rest of the info about your VM is.
-Look for DNS Name.
+This info is located in the Overview page for your Virtual Machine.
+Look for "DNS Name".
 It should be something similar to DNS name my_mc_server.westeurope.cloudapp.azure.com

 To access your machine with SSH, type in this (change your_user_name to your actual user name :-) and change *my_mc_server* to the actual name of your server)